watarukumagai-git/opt/peer_review/no2/review_comment.md

    - "h_{t-1}" should be mathematical style. (top of Eq.(28), Page 4)
    - What is the second equation?
 I guess 1つ目の式だけで十分である。(Eq.(29), Page 4)
 - Evaluation indicators (Section 4.3, Page 6)
+   - Four metrics (RMSE, MAPE, MSE, and R-squared) are used in the experimental results, but the sentence "we use three main evaluation metrics in this paper." is written and there is no explanation of Eq.(34).
+(Top of Eq.(31))
-   - In the MAPE definition (Eq.(32)), "n" and "N" are used in the same meaning although it is inferred that n is the number of data.
+   - In the MAPE definition (Eq.(32)), "n" and "N" are used in the same meaning although it is inferred that "n" is the number of data.
 Unify the letters.
 (Eq.(32))
-   - In the experimental results, four metrics (RMSE, MAPE, MSE, and R-squared) are used, but the words "three main metrics" is used in the text describing the evaluation indicators.
-(Top of Eq.(31))
    - In the R definition (Eq.(34)), the sum term on the right side in the denominator is included in the exponential part on the left side.
+Rewrite it correctly.
 (Eq.(34))
-   - The experimental results use R-squared, but Eq.(34) is the definition equation of Sample correlation coefficient or Pearson's correlation coefficient between actual and estimated values.
-Specify the definition formula for R-squared.
+   - The experimental results use R-squared, but Eq.(34) is the definition equation of "Sample correlation coefficient" or "Pearson's correlation coefficient" between actual and estimated values.
+Specify the definition formula for R-squared correctly.
 (Eq.(34))
    - The only explanation for "p" from Eqs.(31) to (34) is "In this formula, p_estimate(i) and p_actual(i) are the predicted and measured values." in the current manuscript.
-Please add that "p is the objective variable of the LSTM model."
+Add the explanation "p is the objective variable of the LSTM model."
 (Under Eq.(34))
-   - The caption symbols "p_estimate(i)" and "p_actual(i)" from Eqs.(31) to Eq.(34) are too long. のpのmeasured/predicted valueの変数は、下付けが長すぎる。一般的には、measured valueの変数としてp、predicted valueの変数としてp^\hatを用いることが多い。また、これらを使うことで数式がきれいに見えるだろう。
+   - The symbols "p_estimate(i)" and "p_actual(i)" are too long for visiblity.
+Generally, "y" is used as the symbol of measured value of the objective variable and "$\hat{y}$" is used as the symbol of predicted value of the objective variable.
+I suggest "p_estimate(i)" and "p_actual(i)" are replaced by them.
 - Model parameter setting (Section 4.4, Page 6)
-   - Section 3.4 explains "the activation function (usually Sigmoid or ReLU)", but what is "selu"? in Table 2?
+   - Section 3.4 explains "the activation function (usually Sigmoid or ReLU)", but what is "selu" in Table 2?
 (Table 2)
    - What is "BWO"?
 (Top of Table 3)

 ## minor comment2 (Title, Page 1)